siteantipas/auth/README.md

 - Open the file "authdb2018.sql", copy all it's content, paste in the phpmyadmin textarea, click on "Go"
 - Your database shoud now contain the table named "users"

+More configuration settings

+- To change more settings such as app name, email, base directory, open the file located at controller/settings.php and modify the following;

+define('APP_NAME', 'Auth'); # Change to your project name define('ROOT', '/'); # If project was added to a sub folder in your htdocs, change this to that sub folder where you have installed the project e.g /my-application/
+					 # NOTICE: make sure it starts and ends with with a /
+define('APP_EMAIL', 'Info@antipas.site');  # In case you want to change this, make sure you change it to a valid email address

 Now the downloaded files are extracted to your htdocs folder,

 - Test your app by accessing localhost.
 You should see the login form right a way.